usds/discovery-sprint-guide/interview.md

 Here’s a list of key phrases and approaches that should be helpful:

-Here’s a list of key phrases and approaches that should be helpful:

 **Their Education:** Explore their training and background in the topic *“How did you learn about…?”*, *“What got you interested in…”*, *“Who taught you…?”*, *“How do you know/why do you know...?”*

 **History:** *“Is this the way you have always done...?”*, *“How or why did it change?”*, *“What did you do before…?”*, *“How did this issue get identified?”*, *“What do you think about that now?”*, *“How have you/others tried to solve this problem in the past?”*